djordjevic/menu-tech/README.md

 ## php artisan sail:install

-To ensure that all containers are builded, run:
+To ensure that all containers are buildded, run:

 ## ./vendor/bin/sail build
 Note: select options for MySQl and Redis container too.